nasirlukman/nasirlukman.github.io/_posts/2021-08-01-Earthquake-Playthrough-01.md

 This effect of decreasing seismic activity with depth until it reaches the depth where olivine and clinoesntatie transformation occurs where there is a little bump in the earthquake frequency caused an apparent seismic gap in the vertical plane which occurs at around 300 to 500 km.

-And what is surprising for me is the distribution of the magnitude which is closely resemble a normal distribution with mean and median value close with each other (or we can say it a log-normal distribution since the magnitudes are in Ritcher Scale which is a logarithmic scale) rather than resembling a power-law distribution.
+What is surprising for me is the distribution of the magnitude which closely resembles a normal distribution with mean and median values close to each other (or we can say it a log-normal distribution since the magnitudes are in the Ritcher Scale which is a logarithmic scale) rather than resembling a power-law distribution.
-As for now, I can't find any explanation for this, whether this is really the case or we actually have a problem with our datasets where USGS have difficulties in detecting the smaller magnitude earthquakes.
-This [wikipedia page](https://en.wikipedia.org/wiki/Gutenberg%E2%80%93Richter_law#Background) suggests the later would be the case but also mention some earthquake dynamics models that explain the lower frequency in lower magnitude earthquakes physically.
+As for now, I can't find any explanation for this, whether this is really the case or we actually have a problem with our datasets where USGS has difficulties in detecting the smaller magnitude earthquakes.
+This [wikipedia page](https://en.wikipedia.org/wiki/Gutenberg%E2%80%93Richter_law#Background) suggests the latter would be the case but also mentions some earthquake dynamics models that explain the lower frequency in lower magnitude earthquakes physically.

-Now it is probably a good idea to splits our dataset into several categories and sees the distribution on each.
-Let split the depth into three categories based on [USGS classification](https://www.usgs.gov/natural-hazards/earthquake-hazards/science/determining-depth-earthquake?qt-science_center_objects=0#qt-science_center_objects) into:
+Now it is probably a good idea to split our dataset into several categories and see the distribution of each.
+Let's split the depth into three categories based on [USGS classification](https://www.usgs.gov/natural-hazards/earthquake-hazards/science/determining-depth-earthquake?qt-science_center_objects=0#qt-science_center_objects) into:

 - shallow earthquake (0-70)km
 - intermediate earthquake (70-300)km